kintsugi-programmer/god-stack/CN_SDE/README.md

 - **TCP (Transmission Control Protocol):** Reliable communication.
 - **UDP (User Datagram Protocol):** Faster, connectionless communication.

+*   It delivers the message through the network and provides error checking so that no error occurs during the transfer of data.
+*   **It provides two kinds of services:**
+    *   **Connection-oriented transmission:** The receiver sends the acknowledgement to the sender after the packet has been received.
+    *   **Connectionless transmission:** The receiver does not send the acknowledgement to the sender.

 #### 5. Session Layer (Layer 5)
 **Function:** Manages and controls the establishment, maintenance, and termination of communication sessions between devices.
 It handles session restoration and synchronization.
 **Examples:** RPC (Remote Procedure Call), NetBIOS.

+*   The main responsibility is beginning, maintaining, and ending the communication between the devices.
+*   The session layer also reports the error coming from the upper layers.
+*   The session layer establishes and maintains the session between the two users.

 #### 6. Presentation Layer (Layer 6)
 **Function:** This layer translates or formats data for the application layer.
 It handles encryption, compression, and data translation between different formats.
 **Examples:** SSL (Secure Socket Layer), encryption formats like ASCII, EBCDIC.

+*   The presentation layer is also known as a **Translation layer**.
+*   It translates the data from one format to another format.
+*   At the sender side, this layer translates the data format used by the application layer to the common format.
+*   At the receiver side, this layer translates the common format into a format used by the application layer.
+**Functions of Presentation Layer:**
+*   Character code translation.
+*   Data conversion.
+*   Data compression.
+*   Data encryption.

 #### 7. Application Layer (Layer 7)
 **Function:** The topmost layer that interacts directly with end-users.
 It provides services such as email, file transfer, and web browsing.
 **Protocols:** HTTP (HyperText Transfer Protocol), FTP (File Transfer Protocol), SMTP (Simple Mail Transfer Protocol), DNS (Domain Name System).

+*   Application layer enables the user to access the network.
+*   It is the **topmost layer** of the OSI reference model.
+*   **Application layer protocols** include File Transfer Protocol (FTP), Simple Mail Transfer Protocol (SMTP), Domain Name System (DNS), etc..
+*   The most widely used application protocol is **HTTP** (Hypertext Transfer Protocol).
+A user sends the request for the web page using HTTP.
 ***

 ### Layering and Protocols